MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-base-02.md

 # 2. Initializing your project and deploying your first application

 In this tutorial, you'll learn how to create a new Unity project, configure it for <a href="https://github.com/microsoft/MixedRealityToolkit-Unity" target="_blank">Mixed Reality Toolkit (MRTK)</a> development, and import MRTK.
 You'll also walk through configuring, building, and deploying a basic Unity scene from Visual Studio to your HoloLens 2.
-Once you have deployed it to your HoloLens 2, you should see a spatial mapping mesh covering the surfaces that are perceived by the HoloLens.
+Once you have deployed it to your HoloLens 2 you should be able to see and interact with the cube and also see a spatial mapping mesh covering the surfaces that are perceived by the HoloLens.
 Additionally, you should see indicators on your hands and fingers for hand tracking and a frame rate counter for keeping an eye on app performance.

 ## Objectives